Bhaveshanjana/Uber/README.md

 - **Backend Development**:
   - Google maps API's integrated.
   - User backend intergrated with Ui.
-  - captain Ui and backend integration in progress.
+  - captain Ui and backend integrated.
+  - Now captain Notify when any user generate new ride.
+  - Working on get direction on maps when captain start ride.

 ## 🗂️ Folder Structure
 - **Frontend**: Built using React.js for a dynamic and modern user experience.